acisops/acis_anomaly_pages/source/fep_reset.rst

 * Send an e-mail to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) to alert them to the existence of the anomaly.

-* Examine data from the next observation because the setup for the next observation should clear the problem.
+* Examine data from the next observation, because in most cases the setup for the next observation should clear the problem (though see the note below in :ref:`fep_reset_impacts`).
 This can be done from the realtime SW pages.

 * Process the dump data and get access to the CXC products to verify that this anomaly looks identical or similar to previous occurrences.

 * Convene a telecon with the ACIS engineering team at the next reasonable moment to review the data and diagnosis.

+.. _fep_reset_impacts:

 Impacts
 -------